taurusilver7/pokedex/README.md

 Create a statsArray for the pokemon for its stats & type from the hard-coded typeArray, and populate the stats in the Info Component.
 Style the description page for various breakpoints.

+The Evolution page has the pokemon evolution stages.
+The location has the location_capture_ares, & the moves tab has the pokemon moves & abilities populated.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).